Personal Development Subject Intent Statement:

 As part of the schools Personal, Social and Health Education programme each child will be receiving lessons on relationships, sexual health and puberty.
 The purpose of Relationship and Sex Education (RSE) is to provide knowledge and understanding of how relationships can change and developing skills to stay safe.
 It should develop understanding and attitudes, helping pupils to form relationships in a responsible and healthy manner and to appreciate the value of stable family life, including the responsibilities of parenthood.

-We want to instil confidence, knowledge and understanding to ensure they develop into mature and healthy adults who are able to make positive choices.
+We want to instil confidence, knowledge and understanding to ensure our pupils develop into mature and healthy adults who are able to make positive choices.
 The RSE programme includes a variety of lessons, exploring different topics.
 All teaching materials are appropriate to the age and emotional maturity of the pupils concerned and the teachers will aim to present the programme in an objective, balanced and sensitive manner.
+Whilst we cover a lot of this within our Personal Development lessons a lot of this is also covered across our wider curriculum including Science and PE.

-- Year 7: Recognising healthy relationships, puberty and adolescence.
+1 Year 7: Recognising healthy relationships, family relationships, puberty and adolescence.

-- Year 8: Healthy relationships, communication and sexual health.
+2 Year 8: Types of relationships, communication and sexual health.

 Communication with parents